-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment INSPIRATION HEIGHTS NEIGHBORHOOD Policy LU-28.1 Connectivity Improve bicycle and pedestrian environment along Foothill Boulevard and Stevens Canyon Road to improve neighborhood connectivity to services as well as for hikers and bikers accessing natural open spaces in the vicinity.
+Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment Connectivity Improve bicycle and pedestrian environment along Foothill Boulevard and Stevens Canyon Road to improve neighborhood connectivity to services as well as for hikers and bikers accessing natural open spaces in the vicinity.
 Public Works - Transportation General Fund Con.
 Not an action item.
 Implemented through the Ped/Bike Master Plans and improvements for private developments.
-INSPIRATION HEIGHTS NEIGHBORHOOD Policy LU-28.2 Merriman-Santa Lucia Neighborhood Allow legal, non-conforming duplexes to remain in the area bounded by Santa Lucia Road, Alcalde Road and Foothill Boulevard.
+Merriman-Santa Lucia Neighborhood Allow legal, non-conforming duplexes to remain in the area bounded by Santa Lucia Road, Alcalde Road and Foothill Boulevard.
 Community Development - Planning General Fund Con.
 Not an action item.
-OAK VALLEY NEIGHBORHOOD Policy LU-29.1 Development Intensity Require development intensity for the single-family Oak Valley neighborhood to be consistent with the development agreement that includes the use permit and other approvals.
+Development Intensity Require development intensity for the single-family Oak Valley neighborhood to be consistent with the development agreement that includes the use permit and other approvals.
 The development agreement describes development areas, intensity and styles of development, public park dedication, tree protection, access and historic preservation.
 The theme of the approvals is to balance development with environmental protection by clustering development, setting it back from sensitive environmental areas and preserving large areas as permanent open space.
 Community Development - Planning General Fund Con.
 Not an action item.
-OAK VALLEY NEIGHBORHOOD Policy LU-29.2 Design Elements Require buildings to reflect the natural hillside setting as required in residential hillside zones with traditional architectural styles and natural materials and colors.
+Design Elements Require buildings to reflect the natural hillside setting as required in residential hillside zones with traditional architectural styles and natural materials and colors.
 Larger building elements should be scaled to respect the existing development in the surrounding area.
 Community Development - Planning General Fund Con.
 Not an action item.
 Architectural standards in the approved documents for the Oak Valley development.
-FAIRGROVE NEIGHBORHOOD Policy LU-30.1 Development Standards Require all new construction to conform to the R1-e zoning (Single Family Residential - Eichler).
+Development Standards Require all new construction to conform to the R1-e zoning (Single Family Residential - Eichler).
 Community Development - Planning General Fund Con.
 Not an action item.
-FAIRGROVE NEIGHBORHOOD Policy LU-30.2 Design Guidelines Encourage residents to incorporate the design guidelines illustrated in the Eichler Design Guidelines.
+Design Guidelines Encourage residents to incorporate the design guidelines illustrated in the Eichler Design Guidelines.
 Community Development - Planning General Fund Con.
 Not an action item.
-AVAILABILITY OF HOUSING Policy HE-1.1 Provision of Adequate Capacity for New Construction Designate sufficient land at appropriate densities to accommodate Cupertino's Regional Housing Needs Allocation (RHNA) of 1,064 units for the 2014-2022 planning period.
+Provision of Adequate Capacity for New Construction Designate sufficient land at appropriate densities to accommodate Cupertino's Regional Housing Needs Allocation (RHNA) of 1,064 units for the 2014-2022 planning period.
 Community Development - Planning General Fund IM Completed with identification of Priority Housing Sites in 2014/2015 and completion of rezoning in 2019.
-Housing Element update anticipated to commence in Jan 2021, statutorily required to be completed by Dec.
-2023.
-AVAILABILITY OF HOUSING Policy HE-1.2 Housing Densities Provide a full range of densities for ownership and rental housing.
+Housing Element update to accomodate 6th Cycle RHNA of 4,588 units commenced in October 2021, statutorily required to be completed by Jan.
+31 2023.
+Initial outreach conducted in 2021.
+Expected to be completed by Fall 2023.
+Housing Densities Provide a full range of densities for ownership and rental housing.
 Community Development - Planning None Required Con.
 Not an action item.
-AVAILABILITY OF HOUSING Policy HE-1.3 Mixed-use Development Encourage mixed-use development near transportation facilities and employment centers.
-Community Development - Housing None Required Con.
+Mixed-use Development Hincourage mixed_use development near transportation tacilities and employment centers Community Development - Housing None Required Con.
 Not an action item.